Oregon Truffle Festival Features New Experiences, Events in 2021

 Truffles are a kind of mushroom that grows underground in the root systems of several species of tree, and have long been harvested for their culinary worth.
 Four native species of truffle grow in Oregon, largely in the Willamette Valley—an ideal spot for cultivation, given our vast forests, cool climate, and steady diet of rainfall.
 For her part, Scott calls the Willamette Valley “unquestionably, undeniably, one of the world’s great truffle regions.”

 Given their value to high-end restaurateurs, truffles are the heart of a secretive industry—one where foragers are loath to give up their favorite spots or discuss their strategies.
-(Still, you can forage with the pros this winter and get a feel for what makes truffles so special.)
+(Still, you can forage for truffles with the pros this winter and get a feel for what makes truffles so special.)
 As a result, the truffle remains shrouded in mystery, one the Oregon Truffle Festival hopes to solve with a variety of educational events each winter.

 What’s New at the Oregon Truffle Festival in 2021?